dumbrellas/SimpleCombatFont/README.md

 ![Readme](./readme.png)

 Swaps your floating comabt text to the font of your choice.

-Uses availble fonts from LibSharedMedia (registered by other addons).
+Allows the use of built-in Blizzard fonts or available fonts from LibSharedMedia (registered by other addons).

-Manual font selection coming soon...

 This does **not** change the behaviour of the floating combat text.
 __It only changes the font__.

+<small>Manual font selection coming soon...</small>

 ## Usage
 1. Enter `/sdf` or open the Simple Damage Font panel in Game Menu > Options > Addons